curl/curl/docs/libcurl/opts/CURLOPT_DNS_USE_GLOBAL_CACHE.md

 # DESCRIPTION

 Has no function since 7.62.0.
-Do not use!
+Do not use.

 Pass a long.
 If the *enable* value is 1, it tells curl to use a global DNS cache that survives between easy handle creations and deletions.
 This is not